CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-rewrite-links.md

 As you can see the first rule states that all links where the domain contains `apple` should be affected and will get the parameter `utm_medium=apple` and the protocol `https`.
-The second rule only applies if the path ends with `property-rewrite-links` and it will get `utm_medium=rewrite`, but after this rule has matched no other rules will be applied.
-Third rule will try to do a regex match over the full URL and it'll get `utm_medium=responsive-email`, but only if no previous rules were matched.
+The second rule only applies if the path ends with `property-rewrite-links` and it will get `utm_medium=rewrite`.
+Third, we check if we have an exact match with `www.example.com` but after this rule has matched no other rules will be applied.
+The fourth rule will try to do a regex match over the full URL and it'll get `utm_medium=responsive-email`, but only if no previous rules were matched.
 And finally, if we manage to reach this point we're just adding `test=default`.